 Resistance of P. falciparum to chloroquine and sulphadoxine-pyrimethamine recorded as over 25% and to mefloquine as less than 10%.
 Failure rate of the combination artesunate-mefloquine remains at less than 5%.
-Prolong clearance time in four subjects were also noted.
+Prolonged clearance time in four subjects was also noted.
 Resistance levels vary between sites and over time at the same site.
 A wide variety of antimalarials with limited quality control are accessible such as artemisinin monotherapy or unqualified artemisinin combination therapy to patients through the private sector, thus increasing the chance of resistance to combination therapy medications in future if timely action is not instituted to contain the situation.

 In the 1990s, the most severe parasite resistance (mefloquine resistant Plasmodium falciparum) in the world was observed in Thailand bordering with Myanmar.
 However the consistent deployment of ACTs mitigated the problem.
 Of late increasing number of treatment failure to artesunate-mefloquine combination as well as artemether-lumefantrine (Coartem®) emerged in western Cambodia.
-Myanmar nationals are among the miners of gems in western Cambodia.
-Resistance strains are reportedly carried by people from Cambodia to the Thai-Myanmar border.

 In 2005-2006, Thailand and Cambodia reported strong evidence of the artemisinin resistant falciparum at the border between the two countries.
 Efforts to control/delay spreading of these parasites commenced in 2008.
 However, Myanmar detected early signs as strong evidence of suspected artemisinin resistance at several eastern states/regions.
 Therefore surveillance of parasite resistance and effective malaria control in Myanmar are of the greatest importance, also from an international viewpoint.
-Artemisinin resistance containment framework was developed in 2010 in order to respond to this regional and even global threat.
-The Containment action commenced in Myanmar in 2011 and the same efforts are being pursued in other Mekong countries in 2012
+Sentinel sites of therapeutic efficacies studies are shown in Figure 7.